lisa.y.ho@yale.edu |

 I am a postdoctoral associate at the Yale Economic Growth Center with Inclusion Economics.
-In summer 2025, I'll join the World Bank Development Research Group (DECRG).
 I received my PhD in Economics from MIT in 2024.
+I will join Columbia University's Department of Economics as an assistant professor in 2025.

 What Works for Her?
 Why Work-from-Home Digital Jobs Affect Female Labor Force Participation (with Suhani Jalota)

-Abstract: In many developing countries, married women face significant challenges entering the workforce, even for flexible jobs outside the home.
-This may be due to practical constraints—like safety, travel costs, inadequate wages, and household duties—and entrenched gender norms.
-We design an experiment to distinguish between the effects of these barriers by establishing new job offices for part-time smartphone-based digital work with minimal practical constraints: local, women-only, <5-minute walking distance, and permitting children.
-We randomly assigned 3,200 wives in Mumbai to a job offer either from home or from an office and cross-randomized to one of three monthly wage levels (low, medium, high).
-We find that 56% of housewives started working from home, and despite minimal practical barriers, only 27% took up the office jobs, matching India’s female labor participation rate.
-Surprisingly, even wages doubling household income did not significantly impact entry.
-A parallel experiment with husbands showed more responsiveness to wages, and no clear preference for the job location.
-A follow-up experiment to uncover the mechanism finds that adding a requirement for an only 2-minute daily check-in at the office decreased home job take-up by 25% (explaining half the home-office difference), driven by women from less progressive households.
+We randomly assigned 3,200 married, out-of-labor-force women in Mumbai to a job offer either from home or from an office, cross-randomizing them to one of three monthly wage levels (low, medium, high).
+We find that 56% of women start the work-from-home job.
+Despite offices being female-only spaces that permit children within a 5-minute walk of women's homes, only 27% take up the office jobs, matching India’s female labor participation rate.
+Surprisingly, even wages that would double household income increase job take up by only 8 percentage points.
+A parallel experiment with husbands shows that men's labor supply is more responsive to wages and is not responsive to job location.
+A follow-up experiment to uncover mechanism finds that adding a requirement for a 2-minute daily check-in at the office decreases home-based job take-up by 25% (explaining half the home-office difference), driven by women from more traditional households.
 Taken together, the experiments suggest that even beyond practical constraints, norms of domesticity—the expectation that a woman's place is at home—constrain female labor supply in India.
 Without changes to these norms, home-based jobs may represent the most immediate path to increase their labor force participation.

 Featured in: VoxDev podcast, Alice Evans' Rocking Our Priors, MIT News, Development Impact Blog